fleximize/php-sdk/SwaggerClient-php/docs/Api/AuthorisationApi.md

 Gets authentication token

 Gets authentication token using credentials.
 Token is valid for **7 days**.
-After that new token should be optained using the same endpoint
+After that new token should be obtained using the same endpoint

 ### Example
 ```php